VamKon/AzureNotes/AzureDev.md

   * `Delegated permissions` - are used by apps that have a signed-in user present
   * `Application permissions` - are used by apps that run without a signed-in user present; for example, apps that run as background services or daemons.
 * [Authentication flows and app scenarios](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios)
-* Multi-tenant applications will allow users from outside the application's home tenant to login to the app.
+* `Multi-tenant` applications will allow users from outside the application's home tenant to login to the app.
 Example login via Google account.
   * `user.read` scope allows a user to sign in and read his user profile from an app - this is a `delegated` type permission
+* To support logins from AD and external auth providers select `Multi-tenant and personal` account type
 * Usage via Azure CLI
   ```bash
   # create AD group